 Upon reset, a hart's privilege mode is set to M. The mstatus fields MIE and MPRV are reset to 0.
 If little-endian memory accesses are supported, the mstatus/mstatush field MBE is reset to 0.
 The misa register is reset to enable the maximal set of supported extensions and widest MXLEN, as described in Section 3.1.1.
+For implementations with the "A" standard extension, there is no valid load reservation.
 The pc is set to an implementation-defined reset vector.
 The mcause register is set to a value indicating the cause of the reset.
 Writable PMP registers' A and L fields are set to 0, unless the platform mandates a different reset value for some PMP registers' A and L fields.
+No WARL field contains an illegal value.
 All other hart state is UNSPECIFIED.